Asymptotic power spectra and visibilities of damped mixed modes: Power spectral density of waves with real frequencies

 in the two-cavity system.
 The subscript $_{\rm ct}$ stands for "cross term" and the subscript $_-$ of $\varphi_{\omega,-}$ indicates that we have chosen the reference radius of the phase as the lower boundary of the p-mode cavity (i.e., $\Bar{r} =r_{\rm -}$ or $r_{\rm p,-}$ in the single- and two-cavity configuration, respectively).
 Next, we assume that the photometric radius is close to the upper boundary of the p-mode cavity, which means that $R_{\rm phot} \approx r_{\rm +}$ or $r_{\rm p,+}$.
 Because of this, the phase $\varphi_{\omega,-}$ can be identified with $\Theta$ or $\Theta_{\rm p}$ (see Eq. \ref{eq: theta}).
 Furthermore, we set the phase shifts to $\delta_{\rm b} \approx \pi/2$ and $\delta_q \approx \pi/2$, where we have used the weak coupling approximation for the latter \citep[see][]{pincon+takata22}, so that the normalized power spectrum including the phase term can be written as

 in the single-cavity system and

 in the two-cavity system.

 The resulting power spectrum $p_{\rm ct}$ can be explicitly calculated for a given set of input values.
 In Figs. \ref{fig: IRE_Lorentz_1cavity_crossterm} and \ref {fig: IRE_Lorentz_2cavities_crossterm}, we show $p_{\rm ct}$ for the same parameters as the normalized power spectra shown in Figs. \ref{fig: IRE_Lorentz_1cavity} and \ref{fig: IRE_Lorentz_2cavities}.
-Figures \ref{fig: IRE_Lorentz_1cavity_crossterm} and \ref{fig: IRE_Lorentz_2cavities_crossterm} demonstrate that the inclusion of the cross terms does not affect the general resonance pattern, but acts as a source of asymmetry for the peaks (see Appendix \ref {app: Asymmetric peaks}).
+Figures \ref{fig: IRE_Lorentz_1cavity_crossterm} and \ref{fig: IRE_Lorentz_2cavities_crossterm} demonstrate that the inclusion of the cross term does not strongly affect the general resonance pattern and acts as a source of asymmetry for the peaks (see Appendix \ref {app: Asymmetric peaks}).
 Therefore, neglecting the cross term has no significant impact on the analysis conducted in this study.